 HIFU Contraindications: Who Should NOT Get This Treatment

 HIFU (High Intensity Focused Ultrasound) is one of the safest and most effective non-invasive treatments for facial and body rejuvenation.
+The original Ulthera platform was FDA-cleared under 510(k) K121466, and peer-reviewed safety reviews (e.g., PubMed 27538219) confirm its favorable safety profile.
 Millions of sessions are performed worldwide each year with excellent outcomes.
 However, like any medical procedure, it is not suitable for everyone.
 A thorough medical evaluation before treatment is essential to ensure your safety and achieve the best possible results.

 At Elyzea, Dr. Geldres — a board-certified plastic surgeon with extensive knowledge of facial anatomy — performs a personalized assessment before every treatment.
 Here is what you need to know before scheduling your session.